rynnan/tg-to-masto/README.md

 # tg-to-masto
-A bot that copies telegram channel posts (and optionally comments from the linked discussion group) to mastodon.
+A bot that copies Telegram channel posts (and optionally comments from the linked discussion group) to Mastodon.
 Supports independent control over new post mirroring and historical backlog drip.
 Please be aware of possible TOS issues.